 Use the Garlic Scape Herb Compound Butter on fresh vegetables, here on mixed summer squash.
-It is also great on fish, seafood, meats.
+It is also great on fish, seafood, grilled steaks, or chicken.

 Quick and easy variation of bruschetta or garlic bread is also great!
 This Garlic Scape Bread is crunchy and delicious!
-Check out my friend Laura Tobin’s post from Your Guardian Chef, for a great tutor on bruschetta!
+Check out my friend Laura Tobin’s post from Your Guardian Chef, for a great tutorial on bruschetta!